Book Your Aqualand & Dolphin Show Tickets Here

 New water slides were installed and some of the original ones were reworked.
 Cleverly, they've almost done away with those painful direct contact body-to-fibreglass slides in favour of slides that use rings and mats.

 Going one step further, they even have a different style and colour rubber ring for each individual ride.
-The children's areas are large and the dolphin show, whether you agree with it or not, is cleverly put together.
+The children's areas are large and the Aqualand dolphin show, whether you agree with it or not, is cleverly put together.

 The makings of an awesome comeback?
-With Siam Park quickly being titled the #1 water park in the world, Aqualand had its work cut out.
+With Siam Park quickly being titled the #1 water park in the world, Aqualand Costa Adeje had its work cut out.
 A few years on and it seems the water park is letting standards slip and it shows.

-Ian's Aqualand in Tenerife review
+Ian's Aqualand Costa Adeje review

+Aqualand Costa Adeje has a Colosseum complex - it looks awesome from the outside, but inside it's not so great.
 Firstly, they use salt water in all the pools, which sucks.
 You can actually see where the salt has corroded some of the paths, making it bloody painful to walk on.

 The fact that they allow people to bring in their own food to boost visitor numbers has resulted in all but one of the restaurant areas being closed down.
 It's so sad.
 All the extra buildings are staff-less.

-I'm surprised they don't get the dolphins to put in a few extra shifts.
+I'm surprised they don't get the Aqualand dolphins to put in a few extra shifts.
 And the way they try to get people to pose with birds for photo money reeks of desperation.

 The spa area looks really good, but why aren't the adults in there relaxing?
 Simple.
 'Cos it's full of cold water, full of salt, and full of kids.
 How do they not see this as a problem?

+There is a lazy river in Aqualand Tenerife, but it's a health hazard.
+I dare you to run your hands along the edge.
+It's disgusting.
 Surely the new rides were their saving grace?
-The first problem is you need to be 7 feet tall just to lift the rings of the storage poles.
+The first problem is you need to be 7 feet tall just to lift the rings off the storage poles.

 Then every slide-goer has to go up the same staircase and there aren't any signs at the top telling you where to go.